playfulprogramming/playfulprogramming/content/blog/angular-components-control-value-accessor/index.md

 - `ng-untouched`
 - `ng-touched`

 They reflect states so that you can update the visuals in CSS to reflect them.
 When using `[(ngModel)]`, they won't appear, since nothing is tracking when a component is `pristine` or `dirty`.
 However, when using `[formControl]` or `[formControlName]`, these classes _will_ appear and act accordingly, thanks to the `registerOnChange` and `registerOnTouched` functions.
-As such, you're able to display custom CSS logic for when each of these values appears.
+As such, you're able to display custom CSS logic for when each of these states are met.

 # Gain Access To Form Control Errors {#form-control-errors}